namiles/single-area-ospf/README.md

 # Single-Area OSPF Configuration on Cisco Routers
 You can find the full OSPF configuration for both the IPv4 and IPv6 labs below.
+See more at https://www.nicksnetwork.com.

 ## IPv4